vincenzoauteri/frontend-nanodegree-mobile-portfolio/README.md

 - After researching a bit, it seems that the problem is due to the brower being optimized for scrolling content from the top-down, and not having objects scrolling indipendently on the page.
 The ideal would be to have the compositor (GPU supported) carrying out most of the work.

-- In the end, after more reseach on the sources above, I carried out the following optimizations to reach a refresh rate below 60 fps:
+- In the end, after more reseach on the sources above, I carried out the following optimizations to reach a refresh rate below the 60 fps line:

   - Synced the repaint with requestAnimationFrame, and not the scroll event (the scroll event invokes requestAnimationFrame).
   - Used translate3d to do the shift along the x-axis: multiple sources report that this way the browser aggregates the images     in their own layer, not triggering a full repaint.
 This can be appreciated by selecting "Show paint rectangles"  and     "Show composited layer borders" on Chrome developer tools.